National Commission

 Members

-Dr Ioannis Savvides, Head of European and International Affairs Office, Ministry of Education, Culture, Sports and Youth
+Ioannis Savvides, Head of the European and International Affairs Office, Ministry of Education, Sport and Youth

 Honorary Members